graphprotocol/graph-improvement-proposals/gips/0068-subgraph-service.md

 The main purpose of the Subgraph Service contract is to allow indexers to collect payment for the service they provide which is indexing subgraphs and serving subgraph queries.
 In order to do so indexers need to provide stake as collateral in the form of a Graph Horizon provision; funds in this provision are subject to being slashed by a dispute mechanism in the event the work they provided is found to be incorrect or fraudulent.
 A quick note on terminology, the term “indexer” has historically been used to refer to the entity providing subgraph indexing services.
 In the context of the Subgraph Service this term is used interchangeably with “service provider” which is the generic term used by Graph Horizon.

-The Subgraph Service’s main purpose is to facilitate on chain coordination of subgraph indexing and serving operations in accordance with the flows described by the Data Service framework.
+The Subgraph Service’s main purpose is to facilitate on chain coordination of subgraph indexing and query serving operations in accordance with the flows described by the Data Service framework.
 These can be summarized as:

 - Allow indexers to register in the Subgraph Service as service providers
 - Allow indexers to signal their intent of starting (or stopping) indexing a subgraph